 In this role, Potomac Economics issues annual and quarterly reports providing independent assessments of the competitive performance of the markets and other reports as necessary focused on specific market issues.
 Potomac Economics also evaluates significant proposed changes in the New York ISO’s market rules.

-- Comments on the Proposed Modification the NYISO’s Fast-Start Pricing Rules- Published: 2018
+- Comments on the Proposed Modification of NYISO Fast-Start Pricing Rules- Published: February 2018